Power Glove (band)

-Power Glove is an Australian electronic music and synthwave duo from Melbourne, Victoria, named after the Power Glove made by Mattel for the Nintendo Entertainment System.
+Power Glove is an Australian electronic music duo from Melbourne, Victoria, named after the Power Glove made by Mattel for the Nintendo Entertainment System.
 They provided the soundtrack to the 1980s-influenced retro-futuristic video game Far Cry 3: Blood Dragon (April 2013).
 The soundtrack was met with critical acclaim.

 History

 Power Glove was formed in Melbourne as the electronic music, synthwave duo with the pseudonyms of Michael Biehn and Michael Dudikoff, whose real names are brothers Jarome and Joel Harmsworth.
 They named the band based on a self-described obsession with the 1989 advertisements for the Power Glove accessory for the Nintendo Entertainment System.

 The music gained widespread attention with the track "Hunters" featured in the 2011 Canadian independent film Hobo with a Shotgun and the track "Vengeance" in the 2012 film The ABCs of Death.
 Their first extended play, the four-track EP 1 (a.k.a.
 So Bad for its May 2010 debut on SoundCloud), was released in January, 2012.
 Tracks have appeared in various artists' compilation albums.